-Click on the toolbar or right-click a session tab, and then choosefrom the context menu.
+Click on the toolbar or right-click a session tab and selectfrom the context menu.
 A new session is opened in a separate tab:

-Click on the terminal toolbar or right-click the current session tab and then chooseon the context menu.
+To close an active session, click on the terminal toolbar or right-click the current session tab and selectfrom the context menu.

-Right-click the tab, and chooseon the context menu.
+Right-click the tab and selectfrom the context menu.

 Use the Up and Down keys.